Understanding Different Types of Fossils

 When shopping at our unique gift shop, there’s very little chance of someone else gifting the same item as you.
 With rare, one-of-a-kind pieces like our healing power crystals and ancient relics, there are plenty of reasons to see why the Whaler's Locker items make excellent gifts.
 Our pieces are conversation-starters that can add interest to any ensemble or spruce up your living space.

 Fossils give us the chance to explore, learn, research, and appreciate the prehistoric organisms that existed millions of years ago.
 No matter how big or small, fossils carry a piece of ancient natural history with them and should be appreciated for yourself or as gifts to others.
-If you're looking for a one-stop-shop that carries an array of niche items, visit our Hawaiian gift shop.
+If you're looking for a one-stop-shop that carries an array of niche items to start your fossil collection, visit our Hawaiian gift shop.